 That's all they do.

-But um, this is yet another Democrat-led program that really just took a bunch of money and gave it to crooks.
+But this is yet another Democrat-led program that really just took a bunch of money and gave it to crooks.

 And that's all it did.

-Just took their money, gave it to crooks.
+Just took their money, gave it to Crooks.

 End of story.

-Well, here's a little uh data mystery, maybe you can answer for me.
+Well, here's a little data mystery.

-And also the potential for redistricting, which would create some more Republican seats.
+And also, the potential for redistricting, which would create some more Republican seats.

 So I'm getting two opposite stories.